childcare-staff

 • Administer prescribed medicine to campers at appropriate times.

-• Monitoring a sign-in and out procedures to ensure safety of campers.
+• Monitor the sign-in and out procedures to ensure safety of campers.

 • Be able to perform any and all duties of a Senior Counselor when necessary